lotricekCZ/BUM-tester/README.Docker.md

 When you're ready, start your application by running:
 `docker compose up --build`.

-Your application will be available at http://localhost:3000.
+Your application will be available at http://localhost:80 or its django instance on port 8000.

 ### Deploying your application to the cloud